AWegnerGitHub/awegnergithub.github.io-content/2020_05_04_suggested_improvements_physical.md

 ### It works

 Rise Gardens is a young company.
 It's been my experience that young companies don't always turn out high quality productions on their first iteration.
-Rise Gardens has show that experience is not the rule.
+Rise Gardens has shown that experience is not the rule.
 Everything worked as expected when I assembled it.

 The pump, the electronics, the assembly instructions.
 It all just works.